Marinnovik/rsschool-cv/cv.md

 ## About me

-I want to learn Front-End development in RSScool !
+I want to get a new profession in RSScool and develop in this direction.

 ## Code example